artiqox/ArtiqoxEnergy/README.md

 ## What is AIE? ##
 AIE is a cryptocurrency to make the world a better place.

+Software in this repository supports both, AIE (coin) as well as AIQ (asset).

 ----
 ## Get it! ##